8. Chapter 7

 "What then?" he shook himself out of his brief daze and urged her to continue, the interest evident in his voice.

 "The rule of the Stewards began," the healer went on.
 "Had Pelendur not advised against accepting Arvedui's claim to the crown after Ondoher's fall –" She caught herself, realising that her words sounded like unconnected thoughts to the Rohir.
 She began explaining, "The Kings of Gondor came from the line of Anárion, Elendil's second son.
 King Ondoher was the last of that line: he and his sons were slain in battle.
-Arvedui, one of the heirs of Isildur, then made claim to the throne, but by the Steward Pelendur's advice was rejected..."
+Arvedui, a direct descendant of Isildur who had wedded Ondoher's daughter, then made claim to the throne, but by the Steward Pelendur's advice was rejected..."³

 Éothain listened attentively while Idrin talked of the Kings and history of Gondor, privately wondering how the healer came to be so well-read and have knowledge of so many details no doubt unknown to the wide populace.
 And thus their conversation carried on, until the noon bell called them to lunch.